-If you need to move the cooker once it has been connected, make sure it is switched off at the supply switch before gripping under the fascia panel and lifting the front of the cooker slightly (Fig.8.11).
-Check behind the cooker to make sure that the electricity cable is not caught.
+If you need to move the cooker once it has been connected then you need to unplug it and, having gripped under the fascia panel and lifted the front of the cooker slightly (Fig. 8.3), you need to check behind the cooker to make sure that the gas hose is not caught.

-As you progress, always make sure that the cable has sufficient slack to allow the cooker to move.
+As you progress, make sure that both the electricity cable and gas hose always have sufficient slack to allow the cooker to move.